gabehollombe-aws/aws-innovate-2019-todos/README.md

 1. Create an account, verify your code emailed to you during account creation, and log in.

-1. Make some TODOs manually in the broweser or try out the Lambda load tester.
+1. Make some TODOs manually in the broweser or try running the end-to-end automated integration tests.

 ## Running end-to-end tests locally